hugh-dickens/ImplementingGenerics/README.md

 # ImplementingGenerics
-Implementing generics in C#.
-This course covered the following modules: understanding the need for generics; implementing generic classes; working with generic interfaces; and creating generic methods and delegates.
+This course covered the following modules: implementing generic classes; working with generic interfaces; and creating generic methods and delegates.